openshift/hive/docs/using-hive.md

          name: hive
        spec:
          managedDomains:
-         - hive.example.com
-         externalDNS:
-           gcp:
+         - gcp:
              credentialsSecretRef:
                name: gcp-creds
+           domains:
+           - hive.example.com

-  1. Specify which domains Hive is allowed to manage by adding them to the `managedDomains` list.
+  1. Specify which domains Hive is allowed to manage by adding them to the `.spec.managedDomains[].domains` list.
 When specifying `managedDNS: true` in a ClusterDeployment, the ClusterDeployment's baseDomain must be a direct child of one of these domains, otherwise the ClusterDeployment creation will result in a validation error.
 The baseDomain must also be unique to that cluster and must not be used in any other ClusterDeployment, including on separate Hive instances.

-     As such, a domain may exist in the `managedDomains` list in multiple Hive instances.
-Note that the specified credentials must be valid to add and remove NS record entries for all domains listed in `managedDomains`.
+     As such, a domain may exist in the `.spec.managedDomains[].domains` list in multiple Hive instances.
+Note that the specified credentials must be valid to add and remove NS record entries for all domains listed in `.spec.managedDomains[].domains`.

 You can now create clusters with manageDNS enabled and a basedomain of mydomain.hive.example.com.